 Sexual Health Clinics

-Sexual Health Clinics are open by appointment only.
-Please call Health Connection at 1-800-361-5653 (listen for prompts for sexual health) and a Public Health Nurse will assist you over the phone.
+Sexual Health Clinics are open by appointment.
+Please call 1-800-361-5653 and a Public Health Nurse will assist you over the phone.

 York Region’s Sexual Health Clinics provide the following services at no cost, in a non-judgmental and inclusive environment.
 A health card is not required.
 Clinic services include:

 - Sexual health examinations